 Rodents is the second largest group of mammals in Crete, after bats.
-Apart from the hedgehogs, the dormice, the Cretan spiny mice, which have beed described in different articles, Crete hosts the countryside wood mice (Apodemus sylvaticus), the broad-toothed field mice (Apodemus mystacinus), the cityside house mice (Mus musculus), the brown rat (Rattus norvegicus) and the black rat (Rattus rattus).
-Let’s look at them.
+Apart from the hedgehogs, the dormice, the Cretan spiny mice, Crete hosts the countryside wood mice (Apodemus sylvaticus), the broad-toothed field mice (Apodemus mystacinus), the cityside house mice (Mus musculus), the brown rat (Rattus norvegicus) and the black rat (Rattus rattus).
+Let’s take a look at them.

 Wood mouse (Apodemus sylvaticus)